-This question got me thinking about what a Duluth winter would have been like 100 years ago.
-In order to find out, I took a trip to the University of Minnesota Duluth’s Kathryn A. Martin Library and dove into some old Duluth News Tribune (DNT) articles looking for weather reports from March 1916.
+In order to find out, we took a trip to the University of Minnesota Duluth’s Kathryn A. Martin Library and dove into some old Duluth News Tribune (DNT) articles looking for weather reports from March 1916.

-As I sifted through the first week’s worth of DNT papers, I quickly noticed that there was a lot going on in early 1916.
-In fact the front page was dominated by international news including World War I’s Battle of Verdun (which had recently broken out in France) and President Wilson’s attempts to seize Poncho Villa in Mexico.
-When I finally turned to local news there were sections dedicated to specific Duluth neighborhoods and surrounding towns.
-Eventually, I found what I was looking for.
+While sifting through a pile of DNT papers, it became readily apparent that there was a lot going on in early 1916.
+In fact, the front page was dominated by stories from World War I – The Battle of Verdun and President Wilson’s attempts to seize Poncho Villa in Mexico.
+Then, in the local news section, we found what we were looking for.

 One article described a West Duluth citizen, known only as “a tax payer”, who was irate with a prominent neighbor who hadn’t shoveled the sidewalk in front of his home for years.
 So irate was this tax-paying Duluthian that he felt his lazy neighbor should be sent to prison.
 To quote this frustrated fellow: “To the pen with him.
 Cleaning his walks and taxing the cost against the property, is too easy for him.”
-Another short article, described a man who had fallen on a icy sidewalk and sustained a severe face injury.
+Another short article, described a man who had fallen on an icy sidewalk and sustained a severe face injury.
 An injury that prompted the man to stay house ridden for a chunk of the winter.
-Who knows, maybe the injured man was also the irate taxpayer.

-While Duluth’s snowfall has been rather light this year, it appears that the winter or 2015-2016 was a doozy.
-On March 5, 1916 the DNT reported that the city had spent $10,000 on snow removal during the months of January and February.
-Using an online conversion calculator, I estimated that this would represent $229,635.92 today.
-That seems like a lot!
+It appears that the winter of 1915-1916 was a doozy.
+On March 5, for example, the DNT reported that the city had spent $10,000 on snow removal during the months of January and February which would amount to $230,000 today!
 And the snow, it appears, would continue to pile up.
-On the evening of March 6, Duluth was hit with an unexpected and furious snow storm.
+On the evening of March 6, Duluth was hit with a furious snow storm.
 Although the previous day’s forecast called for mild weather and possible snow flurries, Duluthians were caught off guard when a heavy gale blew in from Lake Superior and dumped nearly a half of foot of snow.